 Most likely you were being videotaped during most of your encounter.

 Most police cars are equipped with a dash camera and were running prior to the officer turning on his lights and pulling you over.
 Some of the larger police agencies are starting to use body worn cameras in addition to their dash cameras.
 There is often a back seat camera when the officer is transporting you from the scene, to the jail or hospital.
 At the police station most of the rooms and holding cells are being recorded.
 Therefore, any more field sobriety tests done at the station, any breath test, or any blood draw is being recorded.

 Your attorney will receive a copy of any video the district attorney has for your case.

 Cannon Law does not rely upon the state to provide all of the evidence in your case even though the prosecutor is required to provide it.
 Cannon Law goes further and subpoenas the agency directly for any evidence in your case, and conducts a scene investigation to see if there is any security footage from surrounding businesses that could help your case.
 Time is of the essence in this regard, as many video recordings can be lost or deleted as time passes.
-Contact Cannon Law today for a free consultation.
+Contact Cannon Law today for a consultation.